RaphaelRochet/arch-update/README.md

 https://extensions.gnome.org/extension/1010/archlinux-updates-indicator/

 ## Install from AUR
-Thanks to michiwend you can install it from Arch Linux User Repository : gnome-shell-extension-arch-update https://aur.archlinux.org/packages/gnome-shell-extension-arch-update/
+Thanks to michiwend you can install it from Crystal Linux User Repository : gnome-shell-extension-arch-update https://aur.archlinux.org/packages/gnome-shell-extension-arch-update/

 ## Manual install